PromptOn/prompton/README.md

     }
     ```

-    NB: Only `Draft` status promptVersions can be updated (apart from moving the status to non Draft).
-It's to make sure all inferences we compare with the same version.
-If you need to change a prompt version just create a new one.
-Copy a prompt version is on the todo but until then it need to be handled by the UI.
+    NB: Only `Draft` status promptVersions can be updated (apart from changing the status to any non-Draft).
+It's to make sure inferences are comparable.
+If you need to change a prompt version then create a new one.
+Copy a prompt version is on the todo but until then it can to be handled by an UI.

 1. Inference - aka calling the model: POST `/inferences`